MarketSquare/robotframework-openapidriver/docs/README.md

 There are currently a number of limitations to supported API structures, supported data types and properties.
 The following list details the most important ones:
 - Only JSON request and response bodies are supported.
-- The unique identifier for a resource as used in the `paths` section of the openapi document is expected to be the `id` property on a resource of that type.
 - No support for per-endpoint authorization levels (only simple 401 / 403 validation).